 We’ve all been there.
 You have a virtual meeting starting in five minutes, so you straighten your shirt, make a cuppa, and sit at your desk ready.
 Then the Wi-Fi decides it’s the right time to play up.
 Nightmare!

 More than just being frustrating, poor home networks can cost you business.

 That’s why 5G mobile hotspots are an essential part of the remote working toolkit.

 In the past, mobile hotspots required additional hardware to operate.
 But today, most modern smartphones have the capability baked in.
 This means that with a tap of a finger – and the right SIM plan – your remote-working staff can keep connected even when their home network drops out.

-On top of this, next-generation 5G is rolling out across the UK, bringing with it blistering internet speeds.
+On top of this, next-generation 5G business broadband is rolling out across the UK, bringing with it blistering internet speeds.
 This means your team can join those meetings in pixel-perfect clarity with crisp-as-winter-mornings audio, no matter what their Wi-Fi is up to.

 A shift in mindset

 Unlocking the potential of remote working takes more than just the right tools – it requires a shift in mindset.
 More energy has to be spent keeping team members connected, ensuring productivity levels don’t take a hit, and securing business data.

 But when you do adapt, your business and staff will reap the benefits of a better work/life balance, greater productivity, and so much more.
 Take the first steps towards unlocking the potential of remote working today.
 Talk to Onecom.

 TOPICS: Remote Working